maxap/PredatoryJournalBlocker/README.md

 # Predatory Journal Blocker (PJB)
-Predatory Journal Blocker is a practical browser extension for Chromium based browsers such as Google Chrome, Opera, Yandex, Vivaldi etc.
+Predatory Journal Blocker is a practical browser extension for Chromium based browsers such as Google Chrome, Opera, Yandex, Vivaldi or Firefox

 This plugin utilizes the work done by revengeday/axelspringerblocker